Why Doctors Keep Monitoring Children Who Recover From Mysterious COVID-Linked Illness

 Finally, Children's Hospital at Montefiore admitted Israel — and the test she'd been trying to get for days confirmed that he had the virus.

-Israel was in shock, and by the time he got to the hospital, doctors were on the lookout from MIS-C, so they recognized his symptoms — which were distinct from most people with COVID-19.
+Israel was in shock, and by the time he got to the hospital, doctors were on the lookout for MIS-C, so they recognized his symptoms — which were distinct from most people with COVID-19.

 Doctors gave Israel fluids and intravenous immune globulin, a substance obtained from donated human plasma, which is used to treat deficiencies in the immune system.